datamin-io/public-documentation/general-information/quick-start-guide.md

 <figure><img src="../.gitbook/assets/Screenshot 2024-04-30 at 15.15.38.png" alt=""><figcaption></figcaption></figure>

-Datamin is an agile software and supports multiple ways of triggering the pipeline.
+Ylem is an agile software and supports multiple ways of triggering the pipeline.

 Let's not focus on all of them for the quick start purpose, more information can be found in the [pipeline documentation](../pipelines/running-and-scheduling-workflows.md).